humanplayer2/get-twitter-likers-data/README.md

 2. Install the Python3 dependencies for the script (see below).
 3. Clone this repo to a local folder under which data will be saved.
 4. Set bearer token(s) in the `parameters.py` together with scrape parameters [(see below)](https://github.com/humanplayer2/get-twitter-likers-data#parameters-overview).
-5. Run `run.sh` in a terminal and wait for a `CompletePull-$STARTTIME` folder to materialize.
+5. Run `run.sh` (or `run-fancy.sh`)\* in a terminal and wait for a `CompletePull-$STARTTIME` folder to materialize.
 6. Analyze your data.

+\*: `run-fancy.sh` is also suited for manual restarts e.g. handy for parameter tuning, but less tested as we are currently using all our tokens.

 ## Dependencies:
 `python3`